ervandew/eclim/src/doc/content/guides/php/project.rst

 /project/root/path``.
 When you create projects, the last path element will be used for the project name.
 If that element contains any spaces, these will be converted to underscores.

+Now that you have a php project created, you can now leverage the various :ref:`php features <vim/php/index>` that eclim provides.